artsy/atomic-store/README.md

 *0.0.2*
 - Remove `Timestamped`.
 It's not crucial to the logic of this library, so let the client own all of the metadata it wants to associate with its events.
+- Allow Akka Persistence plugin to be selected at run-time.

 *0.0.1*
 - Initial release